 For reservations (recommended) contact Michele Rech at (413) 597-2188 or email [email protected]

-WILLIAMSTOWN, Mass., May 14, 2018—Williams College invites you to experience the wonders of our universe at the Milham Planetarium, located inside the Old Hopkins Observatory at Williams College.
+WILLIAMSTOWN, Mass., January 4, 2019—Williams College invites you to experience the wonders of our universe at the Milham Planetarium, located inside the Old Hopkins Observatory at Williams College.

-Astronomy students at the college will host free shows for the public on Tuesday and Thursday evenings at 8 p.m. beginning on June 5 and running through August 9.
+Astronomy students at the college will host free shows for the public on Friday evenings at 8 p.m. beginning on February 8 and running through May 10, with the exception of Spring Break March 22 and March 29.
 Audiences will be treated to shows from the high-precision Zeiss Skymaster ZKP3/B opto-mechanical planetarium projector, installed in April 2005.

 For reservations (required) contact Michele Rech at (413) 597-2188 or email at [email protected] Others will be admitted as space permits.
 Large groups should call for special appointments.